How to make an informed choice of which version to develop, the hydrate form or the anhydrate

 Hydration is a common phenomenon, affecting as many as 38% of drug molecules1.

-There are plenty of hydrated drugs on the market, but how can an informed choice be made of which version to develop, the hydrate or the anhydrate?
+There are plenty of hydrated drugs on the market, but how can an informed choice be made of which version to develop, the hydrate form or the anhydrate?

 Understand the system